Steve Kean: Hibernian

 Kean became academy director of Scottish club Hibernian in November 2021, and was given the task of identifying youth players who could be promoted into the first team squad.
 He was linked with managerial vacancies at Dundee and Charlton Athletic during the 2022 close season, but stayed with Hibs into the 2022–23 season.
 For that season he decided that Hibs should not enter a "B" team in the Lowland League, as done by Celtic, Rangers and Hearts, and would instead enter the SPFL Reserve League, play friendlies against English clubs and participate in the 2022–23 UEFA Youth League.
-In the latter competition, Hibs progressed through the first two rounds by defeating Norwegian side Molde FK and French club Nantes, which earned them a place in the knockout phase.
+In the latter competition, Hibs progressed through the first two rounds by defeating Norwegian side Molde FK and French club Nantes before losing 2–1 to Borussia Dortmund in the knockout phase.

+Torpedo Kutaisi

+Kean left Hibernian in May 2023 to become manager of Georgian club Torpedo Kutaisi.

+On 26 December 2023, Kean signed a new two-year contract with Torpedo Kutaisi, becoming General Manager of the club alongside retaining the position of Head Coach.

+On 24 January 2025, Kean was appointed as Sporting Director of Torpedo Kutaisi.

 Personal life

+Kean is married with two children.
+He owns two homes in Surrey and Edinburgh.

-On 15 August 2011, Kean was convicted of drink driving at Macclesfield Magistrates' Court.
+On 15 August 2011, Kean was convicted of drunk driving at Macclesfield Magistrates' Court.
 The Court rejected his defence that his drinks had been spiked following a match against Manchester United.
 He was banned from driving for 18 months and fined £1,800.